In

 salami.
 Imported Swiss cheese, sour dill pickles, mustard and

-Cuban bread rounded out the sandwich.
+Cuban bread completed the sandwich.
 He layered the

 only on the top slice of the sandwich.
 "It is always done that